itsjfx/notes/docs/linux/install.md

 1. Edit `/etc/chrony.conf` and replace the Arch pool server with the Cloudflare NTS one:
     * `server time.cloudflare.com iburst nts`
     * https://wiki.archlinux.org/title/Chrony#Using_NTS_servers
+2. `systemctl enable --now chronyd`
-2. Run `sudo chronyc -a makestep` to force a sync
+3. Run `sudo chronyc -a makestep` to force a sync

 ### Reboot